GendoAI/fe-take-home/README.md

 Consider what cleanup is needed when the component unmounts.

-#### 3. Implement Upload Functionality (`src/features/upload/ui/UploadButton.tsx`)

-The upload button should allow users to add images to the canvas.
-Think about file validation, generating unique IDs, and how the new layer integrates with your store.

 #### 4. Implement Layers Panel (`src/widgets/layersPanel/ui/`)

 Build out `LayersPanel.tsx` and `LayerItem.tsx` to display and manage layers: